WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-scrupf that creates an alias
+script that prints hello you